 Preparing for Your Adventure:

 In addition to fundraising preparation, you will need to prepare yourself for the adventure portion of your challenge.
-Please don't hesitate to reach out to us, if you have any questions about:
+Please don't hesitate to reach out to us, if you have any questions about the following:

 Paperwork and Vaccinations

-Your Adventure Challenge trip may require a valid passport and visa.
-If your passport expires within the next year, you will need to get it renewed.
+Your Kilimanjaro trip requires a valid passport and visas for Kenya and Tanzania.
+If your passport expires within the next year, you will need to get it renewed before you go.
 Getting a new passport, or renewing a passport can take months, so please allow ample time.
-Vaccinations may be necessary or recommended for certain Adventure Challenge trips.
-We recommend visiting the CDC website as well as a travel clinic.
+We recommend visiting the CDC website as well as a travel clinic to get all necessary vaccinations.
+You will be required to show proof of your Yellow Fever Vaccine in Tanzania.

 Although our staff and guides have first aid training and will be fully-equipped with extensive medical kits, it is a good idea to take a personal kit as well.
 Check the Packing List for specific suggestions for medical kits.
 Remember to tell your guide about any injuries you sustain while on your trip.
 Consult your doctor prior to departure if you have a unique medical condition.